Are you asking yourself the following questions about water leaking or water dripping from your boiler?

 If it’s in the green, you’re fine.

-Anywhere in the red and the boiler pressure is too high.
+If the boiler is going into red then the boiler pressure is too high.

-This could have knock on effects on your central heating system.
+This could have knock on effects on your central heating system and be causing the water leak from your boiler.

 Can You Fix It?